lasugden/tissue_enrichment/README.md

 1. ANALYSIS: Check the relative distribution of transcripts in different tissues.
 Run script ```4_compare_tissue_gene_distributions.py```

+1. FAILED ANALYSIS: Tried to represent tissues in a 2d graph, but dimensionality reduction is too variable.
+Script ```tissue_tissue_network.py```

 ### Library files
 ```gene_alias_from_hugo.py```: Read in Hugo data, combine aliases, and create an index that can be searched to identify the best matching ensembl_gene_id.